nus-cs2103-AY2425S1/ip/docs/README.md

 # Buu User Guide
-Buu Task Manager is a **command-line application for managing tasks**, inspired by the Dragon Ball character Buu.
+Buu is a **command-line application for managing tasks**, inspired by the Dragon Ball character Buu.
 It offers an interactive and fun way to manage to-do lists, deadlines, events, and priorities while giving playful feedback.
-If you enjoy the command line and want a lighter approach to task management, Buu Task Manager will help you stay productive.
+If you enjoy the command line and want a lighter approach to task management, Buu will help you stay productive.

 ![Buu Task Manager Screenshot](Ui.png)